basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 }
 ```

-Find all invoices from a range of dates
+Find all invoices from a range of dates:

 ```json
 {